evgeniy-polyakov/pixi-inspector/README.md

 ## Configuration

 The third argument of `PixiInspector` constructor is the style of the context menu: `light` or `dark`.
 If no style is specified, it is detected from the browser theme.

+The context menu can be disabled and enabled by using the `enabled:boolean` inspector property.